TomWagg/detecting-DCOs-in-LISA/README.md

 ```bash
     python simulate_DCO_detections.py -i path/to/broekgaarden2021data/ccSNkick_30km_s/COMPASOutputCombined.h5 -o ../output/optimistic_plus_low_kicks.h5 -n 1 -t BHNS --opt-flag --extended-mission
 ```
+In this line we've done a couple of things with the various command-line options:
+- Set the input file to the correct data file from Broekgaarden et al. (2021)
+- Set the output file to a sensible name in the output folder
+- Only run a single MW instance
+- Only run the simulation for BHNSs
+- Turned on the optimistic CE flag
+- Switched to an extended (10-year) LISA mission

+And that is all you need to do to produce a simulation based on your new model!!

+Of course, if you wanted to build up a proper statistical sample you'll need much more than a single Milky Way instance.
+For the paper, we ran 2500 Milky Way instances with 100,000 systems of each DCO type in each.
+You're welcome to edit the size of the Milky Way also within the simulation but we found that 100,000 provided a good number of detections to keep uncertainties low.
+You may also find that the `simulation/slurm` folder is useful for getting some of the setup for running these simulations on a computing cluster.

 ### Milky Way Model code
 Want to use our Milky Way model in your work without coding it yourself?
 You're in luck, the `simulate_mw()` function in [simulation/src/galaxy.py](simulation/src/galaxy.py) will do exactly this.
 If you're interested in exploring the galaxy model in more detail I recommend you check out the [Galaxy Creation Station](paper/figure_notebooks/galaxy_creation_station.ipynb).